CopelandMIT/labx_master/shared_sensor_code/README.md

 **Explanation:**

 - **Initialization (`__init__`):**
-  - The `TimeSync` object is initialized with the necessary parameters.
+  - The `TimeSync` object is initialized with the necessary parameters, including the `polling_interval` set to 15 seconds.
   - A camera data collection thread is prepared but not started yet.

 - **`start()` Method:**